sadok23/Internship_docs/freeipa.md

 ?>
 ```

-- `$ldap_url` uses the container name `freeipa-server` — this works because both containers are on the same `ipa-net` Docker network.
+- `ldap://freeipa-server:389` — uses the container name instead of an IP.
+Docker's internal DNS resolves it as long as both containers are on `ipa-net`.
+More reliable than a hardcoded IP which can change on restart.
-- `$use_tokens = true` enables email-based reset tokens.
-The user receives a link, clicks it, and sets a new password without admin involvement.
-- `$keyphrase` is used to sign/encrypt the reset tokens.
-It must stay constant across container restarts.
-- `$smtp_debug = 4` logs full SMTP session output — useful during initial setup, should be set to `0` in production.
+- `$use_tokens = true` + `$keyphrase` — SSP generates a one-time token, signs it with the keyphrase, and emails a reset link to the user.
+The keyphrase must stay constant across restarts — if it changes, any in-flight reset tokens become invalid.
-- `$reset_url` and `$baseurl` must point to the externally reachable address of the SSP container so that token links in emails work correctly.
+- `$reset_url` and `$baseurl` — must point to the externally reachable address of SSP so that the token links in emails actually work for the user clicking them.
+- `$smtp_debug = 4` — logs the full SMTP session to container logs.
+Useful during setup, set to `0` in production.

 ---

 ## 3. Proxmox LDAP Sync

-Proxmox supports LDAP-based authentication and user/group sync natively.
-Once configured, FreeIPA users can log into the Proxmox web UI using their LDAP credentials.

 Navigate to: **Datacenter → Realm → Add → LDAP**